alainvtr/extended_mistralai_conversation/README.md

 ## Create a Mistral API key
 1. Sign up at mistral.ai : a free account is sufficient
 2. Go to console.mistral.ai/api-keys
-2. Click Create new key and copy it immediately
+3. Click Create new key and save it in your favorit secrets tool manager

 ## Configuration

-3. Go to Settings then Devices & Services and click on Add Integration
+3. In Home Assistant, go to Settings then Devices & Services and click on Add Integration
 4. Search for Extended Mistral AI Conversation
 5. Enter your Mistral API key and submit
 6. Adapt name and area to your choice and submit